biaferre/biaferre/README.md

 ### Hi there :) i'm...

-- 🔖 a Computer Science student @ <a href="https://portal.cin.ufpe.br">CIn UFPE</a>
+- 📚 a Computer Science student @ <a href="https://portal.cin.ufpe.br">CIn UFPE</a>
-- 🔖 a Software Development Intern @ Uber
+- 🚘 a Software Development Intern @ Uber
+- ⚛️ a Quantum Computing researcher and <a href="https://www.instagram.com/laciq.ufpe">league member</a>
 - 🍏 an <a href="https://www.developeracademy.cin.ufpe.br">Apple Developer Academy</a> alumni, where I developed <a href="https://github.com/stars/biaferre/lists/my-apps-for-ada">projects in Swift for iOS Devices</a>
 - 🍵 interested in Product and UX/UI Design, and often post about it <a href= "https://www.instagram.com/okbibia/">on social media</a>.